cdfritz7/DesignPatterns/README.md

 If you'd like to contribute new design patterns, or add design pattern implementations in another language, please follow the existing layout and open up a pull request.

+## Finding More Information
+While creating this repository, I used Wikipedia to understand the design patterns.
+It's a good resource if you want to go more in depth, look into other patterns, or find simple implementations in other languages.

+[List of Design Patterns]https://en.wikipedia.org/wiki/Software_design_pattern